thosgood/this-weeks-finds/markdown/151-200/week197.md

 K-theory on the 1st level, elliptic cohomology on the 2nd level, and so on up to infinity, where something called "complex cobordism theory" sits grinning down at us.
-Theories on the nth level "detect v~n~-periodic phenomena".
+Theories on the nth level "detect v_n-periodic phenomena".
 Despite the best efforts of several homotopy theorists, I still don't understand what this means.
 But, Bott periodicity for complex K-theory is the paradigm of a "v_1-periodic phenomenon", so we're talking about some heavy-duty generalization of